 We’ve chosen our seven-day student suppers because they’re nutritious, balanced and cater to a range of dietary requirements.
 They’re budget meals, too, so they don’t require expensive ingredients, lots of equipment or previous cooking experience.
 The seven-day meal plan also aims to keep the selection of ingredients low so you can buy in bulk to keep costs down.
-And the best part is, all the suppers involve minimal prep and result in as little washing-up as possible!
+And the best part is, all the suppers involve minimal prep and result in as little washing-up as possible.

 Sending someone off to uni?
 Put together a customised My BBC Good Food cookbook filled with all the essential student recipes they’ll need.
 It’s sure to be a lifesaver for first-time cooks or budding chefs.

 Buying frozen fish, seafood and veggies keeps costs down and means you always have something to fall back on.
-This tasty tagine is quick and easy and the seafood makes it a little bit different.
+This healthy seafood spaghetti is ready in just half an hour and bursting with nutrients.
 Seafood like prawns, squid and mussels are a good source of low-fat protein as well as being rich in vitamins and minerals like iron.
-Including red pepper, not only adds a delicious crunch, but because it’s a great source of vitamin C, it helps optimise your absorption of the energising iron from seafood.
+Including fennel not only adds a delicious crunch, but because it’s a great source of vitamin C, it enhances your absorption of the energising iron from seafood.

-As the end of the week approaches the storecupboard can get a bit bare.
-Potatoes are a great standby to have, full of energising carbs as well as being a useful source of bug-busting vitamin C. Use them for this pizza-inspired baked potato dish that is filling, tasty and delicious.
-If you want to top up your five-a-day swap your regular spud for a sweet potato.
-Scrub well before cooking and enjoy in their jackets.
+As the end of the week approaches, the storecupboard can get a bit bare.
+Potatoes are a great standby to have, full of energising carbs as well as being a useful source of bug-busting vitamin C. Rustle up these tasty mushroom jacket potatoes with just a few ingredients for a low-calorie, gluten-free supper.
 You should also bake an extra potato for use on Friday (see below).

 Got veggie mates coming round?
-Surprise them with our cauliflower paneer curry.
+Surprise them with our cauliflower, paneer & pea curry.
 Paneer is a cheese made without animal rennet, so it’s a safe vegetarian option and a satisfying protein, which is important before a night out!
 Or whip up our satisfying vegan kidney bean curry using a handful of storecupboard ingredients.

 If you’re crazy about curry, check out our recipe collections:

 It’s the end of the week, so gather around the table for a light yet comforting spiced shepherd’s pie.
 Gently flavoured with turmeric and garam masala, it makes an exciting alternative to Sunday lunch and only takes 15 minutes to prepare.
 Lean lamb is a great source of immune-boosting zinc while frozen peas and carrots boost the veg content.
 You could also pair this dish with roast veg to cook simultaneously in the oven and up your intake of fibre.

 Do you have a favourite student meal?
 Let us know your best (and worst!) recipes in the comments below…